 In these propositions the elements are predicative but simple.
-However, in section 7 of al- $Qiy\bar{a}s$ [1], pp. 361-384, he goes further by considering hypothetical propositions, where the elements are themselves quantified propositions of the form A, E, I and O. These propositions have structures like the following ones: "Whenever every A is B, then every C is D" ("whenever $A_1$ then $A_2$ " for short) or "Never when every A is B, then Some C is D" ("Never if $A_1$ then $I_2$ " for short), and so on.
+However, in section 7 of al- $Qiy\bar{a}s$ [1], pp. 361-384, he goes further by considering hypothetical propositions, where the elements are themselves quantified propositions of the form A, E, I and O. These propositions have structures like the following ones: "Whenever every A is B, then every C is D" ("whenever A_1 then A_2 " for short) or "Never when every A is B, then Some C is D" ("Never if A_1 then I_2 " for short), and so on.
 In [1], chapter 1 of section 7, pp. 361-372, he provides sixteen different A-hypothetical conditional propositions by combining their A, E, I or O elements in all possible ways.
 In the same way, he provides 16 E-hypothetical conditionals, 16 I-hypothetical conditionals and 16 O-hypothetical conditionals by combining their quantified elements in all possible ways, and, in [1], chapter 2, pp. 373-384, he makes the same thing with the disjunctive hypothetical propositions.
 He also says that the logical relations of contradiction, contrariety, subcontrariety and subalternation hold between all these propositions.

 In this contribution, I will consider only the hypothetical conditional propositions listed in chapter 1 of section 7, and will analyse the logical relations between all of them.
-Now, in Avicenna's frame, all A-conditional and I-conditional propositions, whether categorical or hypothetical have an import (i.e. they require the truth of their antecedents to be true), while all E-conditional and O-conditional propositions, whether categorical or hypothetical do not have an import.
+Now, in Avicenna's frame, all A-conditional and I-conditional propositions, whether categorical or hypothetical have an import (i.e. they require the truth of their antecedents to be true), while all E-conditional and O-conditional propositions, whether categorical or hypothetical or hypothetical do not have an import.
 As a result, the 16 A-hypothetical conditionals are different from the 16 E-hypothetical ones, while the 16 I-hypothetical conditionals are different from the sixteen O-hypothetical ones.
 So the total number of distinct propositions is 64.
 This gives rise at first sight to 8 octagons, each containing two A-hypotheticals and two I-hypotheticals and their contradictories.
-These octagons are comparable to Buridan's modal octagons with regard to their structures.
-In addition, we can also construct 8 further octagons containing two A-hypotheticals (such as "Whenever $A_1$ then $A_2$ " = ' $A_1 \supset (A_1 \land A_2)$ ') and two corresponding E-hypotheticals (for instance "Never if $A_1$ then $O_2$ " = ' $A_1 \supset O_2$ ' = ' $A_1 \supset A_2$ ') and their contradictories.
+These octagons are not necessarily of Buridan's kind, for we find some octagons of Johnson-Hacker's kind plus another new kind of octagons, different from them both.
 The octagons can also be grouped two by two, which gives rise to several figures containing 16 vertices and allows for more relations between the propositions.
 This shows the richness of the theory.

-1. Avicenna, al-Shifā", al-Manṭiq 4: al-Qiyās, edited by S. Zayed, revision and introduction by I. Madkour, Cairo, 1964.
+- 1. Avicenna, al-Shifā", al-Manțiq 4: al-Qiyās, edited by S. Zayed, revision and introduction by I. Madkour, Cairo, 1964. - E.A.
+Hacker, "The octagon of opposition", Notre Dame Journal of Formal Logic, vol. 16(3), 1975, pp. 352-353.